Paul DeJong Player Props: Cardinals vs. Reds

-Paul DeJong -- .222 average over his past 10 games -- will be in action for the St. Louis Cardinals versus the Cincinnati Reds, with Graham Ashcraft on the mound, on May 23 at 6:40 PM ET.
+On Wednesday, Paul DeJong (.694 slugging percentage in past 10 games, including five home runs) and the St. Louis Cardinals play the Cincinnati Reds, whose starting pitcher will be Ben Lively.
+First pitch is at 6:40 PM ET.

-He racked up two extra-base hits in his last appearance (2-for-5 with a double, a home run and four RBI) against the Reds.
+In his most recent game he had a one-hit showing (1-for-3) against the Reds.

 Paul DeJong Game Info & Props vs. the Reds